-Stage 4: Fixed term period of exclusion from school.

-Hopefully this is not needed.
-However, students who reach Stage 4 within a 12 week school period will be excluded from school and return on a parent/school contract agreeing to the student being directly supervised at all breaktimes and lunchtimes by a member of staff for as long as is deemed necessary by the Headteacher or a member of the Senior Leadership Group.
+- Students will be reminded of this policy. - Letters will go home. - Incidents are recorded on SIMS (the school's data system). - Appropriate education and support is offered. - Stage 1:3 consecutive Lunchtime Detentions. \During our current working conditions under covid measures this would be a 1 hour after school. - Stage 2: SLG detention of 2 hours. - Stage 3: Fixed term period of exclusion from school. - Hopefully this is not needed.
+However, students who reach Stage 3 will be excluded from school and return on a parent/school contract agreeing to the student being directly supervised at all breaktimes and lunchtimes by a member of staff for as long as is deemed necessary by the Headteacher or a member of the Senior Leadership Group.